namtoki/English/stock/02_vocablary/scenes/work.md

 - senior management | upper management
   - It is easier to share my opinions when senior management is not present.

+## 帰宅

+- ETA (Estimated Time of Arrival)
+  - I send her a message with my ETA.

 ## 副業

 - side hustle